 Internet Piracy - Korea has developed as a major marketplace for locally-produced drama programming and thus has a great stake in ensuring adequate and effective protection against internet piracy.
-The Korean government has put into place administrative mechanisms to disable access to infringing websites, and so far, has successfully disabled access to more than 470 primarily infringing sites.
-Unfortunately, problems remain, such as with sites that "migrate" (i.e., change domains or server locations), and a number of websites have now enlisted content delivery networks to help them hide from authorities.
-We encourage the Korea Copyright Protection Agency (KCOPA) and other relevant government agencies to continue engaging in effective enforcement of audiovisual rights.
+The Korean government has put into place administrative mechanisms to disable access to infringing websites, and so far has successfully disabled access to more than 520 primarily infringing sites.
+Unfortunately, problems remain, such as with sites that "migrate" (i.e., change domains or server locations), and a number of websites are now using 'HTTP Secure (HTTPS)' to avoid the current URL blocking measures.
+We urge the Korea Copyright Protection Agency (KCOPA) and other relevant government agencies to continue to take steps to disable access to the infamous sites using HTTPS.
+The government's May 2018 decision to apply DNS blocking for the top 10 most infamous sites is encouraging.